 The living will

-Also often called health care directives, spells out which treatments and life sustaining efforts you want – and don’t want – in the event that you are in a persistent vegetative state or cannot personally communicate your wishes to caregivers.
+Often called health care directives, a living will spells out which treatments and life sustaining efforts you want – and don’t want – in the event that you are in a persistent vegetative state or cannot personally communicate your wishes to caregivers.
 The conditions of the living will do not come into play until the patient has been unable to make their wishes known (in a coma or persistent vegetative state) for at least seven days.
 Regardless of any provisions of your living will, physicians will continue to provide treatments to alleviate pain and minimize your suffering.
-Your attorney will help draft your living will, which will need to be witnessed by two uninterested parties and, if possible, notarized.
+Your attorney can help draft your living will, which will need to be witnessed by two uninterested parties and, if possible, notarized.

 Medical power of attorney